 - Even the world-renowned M.D.
 Anderson Cancer Clinic in Houston now recommends a ketogenic diet, so I think it is worth trying it out and adjusting your diet accordingly .

-I now have blood tests every 3 -6 months, including tests for my cancer markers.
-This is essential feedback to see what works and what does not.
+I now have blood tests with my oncologist every 6 months which tests for my cancer markers (described below).
+And I now also get a blood test at local clinic between visits to my oncologist.
+That cannot test for my cancer markers, but I see my A1c, insulin, Vitamin D, kidney function etc. This is essential feedback to see how I am managing my blood glucose.
 Cancer is complicated, and I also take quite a few supplements that I adjust if my bloodwork indicates.

 Among the wonderful surprises of following a ketogenic diet: